Women We’d Love to See Play Aretha Franklin

 Last year, Aretha Franklin announced she had been reviewing scripts for a possible biopic film based on her autobiography, and revealed that she wanted Oscar winner Halle Berry to play her.
 Berry kindly declined, saying, “I adore Aretha…ADORE her, but I’m sure she would want the actress to sing.”Sounds like a “no thank you,” to us, but Franklin persisted, sending Berry a message via talk show host Wendy Williams.
 “Many actors have portrayed vocalists by lip-synching to the artist’s original recordings,” the 68-year-old singer stated.
 As much as we see Aretha is pushing for Halle Berry, there are plenty of singers and actresses who could fit the bill.
 Here’s who we think would R-E-S-P-E-C-T playing the role of the Queen of Soul.

-Star of the hit show, “Glee” Amber Riley may be a little young for the role but with the right makeup and hair, Riley has enough singing and acting talent to really make her portrayal of Franklin work.FantasiaFantasia has not only starred in a biopic of her own life, she is also involved in the reality series "Fantasia For Real," proving she has no problem being in front of the camera.
+Star of the hit show, “Glee” Amber Riley may be a little young for the role but with the right makeup and hair, Riley has enough singing and acting talent to really make her portrayal of Franklin work.

+During her tenure on season 5 of “American Idol” finalist Mandisa Lynn Hundley is most memorable for her beautiful interpretations of soul classics.
 Like the Jennifer Hudson’s breakthrough in “Dreamgirls” a role playing the Queen of Soul could be this contestant’s big break.